Reasons to choose Wilson Browne

 Making a Will is an effective way of ensuring that your assets (money, property and possessions) are distributed in the way you want following your death.

-Many people choose to ask a solicitor to draw up their Will.
+Many people choose to ask a solicitor to draw up their will, as part of a paid will-writing service.

 Benefits to charity